 Bryony is a qualified masseur.
 She began volunteering for the Stroke Association in 2016 after seeing a tweet advertising a volunteer masseur role for the York Marathon.
 She could never have predicted that she would one day be using our services following her own stroke.

 Byrony had a stroke on Christmas Eve 2017, aged 24.
-She couldn't talk and was experiencing seizures, drifting in and out of consciousness.
+She couldn't talk and she was experiencing seizures, drifting in and out of consciousness.
 Luckily her housemate was there and phoned for an ambulance.

 Since her stroke, Bryony has benefited from the support offered by the Stroke Association.
-“Katy from Stroke Association York has helped me get a Life after stroke grant to help support me and also a bus pass, which helps me when I'm exhausted.”
+“Katy from Stroke Association York has helped me get a life after stroke grant to help support me, and also a bus pass, which helps me when I'm exhausted.”

 Bryony's attitude towards volunteering is inspiring.
 She has many reasons for volunteering but says that she loves "supporting those when they've completed a run in memory of someone.
 Especially when I say I've had a stroke, they melt and you can see their hearts break a little, you just engulf each other in a hug.
 However hot, sweaty, wet or sore they are."